SageofPHY6Paths/hinduismdebunked.com/docs/nonsense/lust.md

 >
 >45.
 O gods, O sages, you listen to my words with reverence.
 If my penis is supported in a vaginal passage there will be happiness.
 >
->46.
-Except Pārvatī, no other woman can hold my penis.
+>46. **Except Pārvatī, no other woman can hold my penis**.
 Held by her my penis will immediately become quiet.
 >
 >Sūta said:—
 >
 >47.
 O great sages, on hearing those words the delighted sages and the gods took Brahmā with them and prayed to Pārvatī.
 >
 >48.
-After propitiating Pārvatī and the bull-bannered lord and performing the rites mentioned before, the excellent penis became static.
+After propitiating Pārvatī and the **bull-bannered lord** and performing the rites mentioned before, the **excellent penis became static**.
 >
 >49.
 The gods and the sages propitiated Pārvatī and Śiva by the mode of procedure laid down in the Vedas for the sake of virtue.
 >